-You may not mind if your child climbs into bed with you in the middle of the night, but no one likes waking up in soaked, smelly sheets when that very kid has wet the bed.
+You may not mind if your child climbs into bed with you in the middle of the night, but absolutely nobody likes waking up in soaked, smelly sheets when that very kid has wet the bed.
 Perhaps the worst part of bedwetting is that it requires immediate, decisive action when all you want to do is sleep.
-While it’s no fun to get everybody out of bed at 3 in the morning, you’ve got to act fast, because the longer urine has to seep into the mattress, the harder it’ll be to get the stench and stain out.
+You have to act fast because the longer urine has to seep into the material, the harder it will be to clean the pee out of the mattress.
 So how do you get pee and urine odor out of a mattress?
 There’s a science to it.

 First things first, know thy enemy.
 Urine is about 95 percent water and 5 percent urea, a waste product made in the liver.
 Because urine is mostly water, it’s typically clear with a slight yellow tinge and has a very mild odor.
 However, the amount and concentration of urea can vary, and when it’s high, the liquid becomes a darker yellow and has a strong ammonia odor — that pungent “urine” smell.
 The kidneys filter excess water and urea out of the bloodstream, turn it into urine, and pass it along for storage in the bladder.
 When the bladder gets full, it signals to the brain that it’s time to urinate — unless you’re a kid with an undeveloped sense of fullness.
 It happens.